 Admission is free.

-The National Museum of Natural History is a favorite with kids, but has plenty to intrigue all ages.
+The National Museum of Natural History is a favorite with kids but has plenty to intrigue all ages.
 Popular displays include dinosaur skeletons, an enormous collection of natural gems and minerals, artifacts of early man, an insect zoo, a live coral reef and much more.
-See photos of some of the exhibits

-- This is the most popular Washington DC museum for families.
+This is the most popular Washington DC museum for families.
 Arrive early in the morning or late in the afternoon to avoid crowds.
+In addition, here are some tips to make your trip go as smoothly as possible:

 - Purchase IMAX tickets in advance or as soon as you arrive.